nickw1/alva-arjs/README.md

 ## Instructions

-Copy the AlvaAR code into the project.
-This can be done by copying the `public` directory from the AlvaAR examples [here](https://github.com/alanross/AlvaAR/tree/main/examples/public) into a subdirectory called `alva` within the `public` directory in this repository.
+Copy the `demomod` branch of my fork of the AlvaAR code [here](https://github.com/nickw1/AlvaAR) into the project.
+Specifically, copy the `public` directory from the AlvaAR examples into a subdirectory called `alva` within the `public` directory in this repository.

+My fork has made one or two adaptations to the utility classes provided with the examples, to make them more reusable in other projects.

 ## Versions